 HMV therapy was effective in reducing daytime levels of CO2, as measured by ABG.
 Patients receiving HOT-HMV obtained a statistically significant benefit at 6 weeks and 3 months.

-The dilution in the therapy effect on TcCO2 and PaCO2 may be explained by the 18 patients from the HOT group who required and were permitted to receive ventilation therapy.2
+The dilution in the therapy effect on TcCO2 and PaCO2 can be explained by the 18 patients from the HOT group who required and were permitted to receive ventilation therapy.2

 What are the implications for clinical practice?